tobi/cow-tree/README.md

 - macOS operating system (the program uses the `clonefile` system call, which is specific to macOS)
 - GCC or Clang compiler

-## Usage

-Usage: `cow-tree [from] [to]`

-Please note that this will make files writeable, if you don't want this add --no-permission-changes

 Also, be careful, this isn't exactly the most battle hardened project as its written 99% by Cloude 3.5 :-)